Want to give your Arduino the ability to know exactly where it is on the planet? The NEO-6M GPS module can do just that—and more.

 }

-// Displays information when new sentence is available.
+// Displays information when a new sentence is available.

 while (gpsSerial.available() > 0)